AsahinaKyoudai/BrothersConflict/README.md

 > If you run into any issues, please let me know right away.
 I will help you out.

-The dependable second son of the Asabina family.<br/>
+The dependable second son of the Asahina family.<br/>
 He is always composed but can be direct and to the point.<br/>
 He often looks over the brothers and has a motherly prescence.